gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Tooling API exposes information on a project's publications (i)

-Tooling API clients can now get basic information on a project's publications:
+The [Tooling API](userguide/embedding.html) is a mechanism for embedding Gradle and/or driving Gradle programmatically.
+The new [`ProjectPublications` Tooling API model type](javadoc/org/gradle/tooling/model/gradle/ProjectPublications.html) provides basic information about a project's publications.

+The following example demonstrates, in Groovy, using the `ProjectPublications` model to print out the group/name/version of each publication.

     def projectConnection = ...
     def projectPath = ':myProject'